hackclub/hackclub/workshops/drum_pad/README.md

 ![Preview of HTML with CSS applied, to change the layout](https://cloud-bp7m8g6di.vercel.app/0screencapture-drumpad-emmanuel39hanks-repl-co-2020-11-03-08_35_57.png)

-We're going to be use classes to add styling to our `div` tags, and to use classes we have the HTML attribute `class=""`.
+We're going to be using classes to add styling to our `div` tags, a class name is an HTML attribute that specifies a tag.
+Classes are used by CSS and JavaScript to select and access specific tags, the class attribute can be used on any HTML tag by adding the keyword `class=""` to it.

 Let's navigate back to our `index.html`, our parent `<div>` tag will be given the class name `pad` and our nested `<div>` tags, the class name `box` which will apply our classes styling to our HTML tags.